JaneJeon/blink/README.md

 This aggressive caching of redirects should make requests instantaneous, while the use of Lambda and DynamoDB would make it 1. serverless (you don't have to maintain anything), and 2. planet-scale!

-## TODO (for MVP)

-The feature set is more tuned for internal use:

-- [x] Implement atomic counter
-- [x] hash(id) => url
-- [x] set of normalized URLs? (one of these have to be global secondary index.
-Warning: eventual consistency!)
-- [x] allow URLs to be manually set
-- [ ] static page (S3) to actually make these requests
-- [ ] Some form of access control
-- [ ] Infrastructure as Code (some way to deploy and configure all this)
-- [ ] Configure cache headers for static, render, and redirects (etag?)
-- [x] service factory to share www and dash?

-## Features that'd be nice to have

-- [ ] check malware links, and ban people when they do it too much
-- [ ] Banned domains & hosts
-- [ ] Visitor risk management (something like CloudFlare's security level, bot fight mode, scrape protection, etc)
-- [ ] ~~Option to have "the panel" on the root domain~~
-- [ ] Finer-grained, more fully-featured user/team control (e.g. rate limiting on users that aren't signed in)
-- [ ] ~~Option to make this public?~~
-- [ ] Built-in analytics (that can be disabled if the user chooses to use their own analytics platform)

 ## Run tests

 ```sh